-One of the many challenges that can face a person while attempting to make modifications to a zone file is knowing what all of the different records are used for.
+One of the many challenges that we may face while attempting to make modifications to a zone file, is knowing what the different records are used for.
 This article highlight several of the commonly used records in an attempt to help demystify them.

 Time to Live — The time to live value sets how long this information will be good for when a recursive DNS server queries for information on your domain name.
 The value is typically set in seconds.